canjs/canjs/guides/sending-data-to-a-service.md

-@page Models2 Sending Data to a Service
+@page SendingDataToAService Sending Data to a Service
 @parent Tutorial 6
 @disableTableOfContents